pypy/pypy/pypy/doc/getting-started.rst

 Clone the repository
 ~~~~~~~~~~~~~~~~~~~~

-If you prefer to `compile PyPy by yourself`_, or if you want to modify it, you
+If you prefer to :doc:`compile PyPy by yourself <getting-started-python>`, or if you want to modify it, you
 will need to obtain a copy of the sources.
 This can be done either by
 `downloading them from the download page`_ or by checking them out from the
 repository using mercurial.
 We suggest using mercurial if one wants to access